-Vendor's Legal Full Name:

-Please complete, date and sign this form and place it as the first page of your Statement of Qualification.
-The person signing the form must be authorized to sign on behalf of the vendor and to bind the applicant in a Contract.

-- 1. Vendor's form of business entity:

-- a.
-Please check box if your firm is one of the following:

-- □ Corporation

-- Limited liability company

-- □ Non-profit corporation

-State its legal name (as found in your Articles of Incorporation) and State of Incorporation:

-Legal Name

-State

-Year Incorporated

-b.
-If your firm is a sole proprietor or limited partnership, state the name of the proprietor or managing partner:

-Name(s)

-c.
-Others (e.g. governmental agencies, school districts, educational institutions, and hospitals, etc.):

-Type of entity

-2. Is your firm doing business under one or more DBA's?
-Yes No

-Name County of Registration Year became DBA

-3. Is your firm wholly/majority owned by, or a subsidiary of another firm? 🗌 Yes 🗌 No ---- -------------- ----------------- ----------- ----------------- ------------------ ------- ------ --

-If yes, name of parent firm: \\\\\

-State of incorporation or registration of parent firm: \\\\\

-- 4. Has your firm done business as other names within the last five (5) years? □ Yes □ No Name Year of Name Change - Is your firm involved in any pending acquisition or merger, including the associated company name? □ Yes □ No
+Ve ndo or's Legal Full Name: Th е р e complete, date and sign this form, then place it as the first page of your Statement of Qualification. erson signing the form must be authorized to sign on behalf of the vendor and authorized to bind plicant in a Contract.
+1. ndor's form of business entity: Please check box if your firm is one of the following: ☐ Non-profit corporation State its legal name (as found in your Articles of Incorporation) and State of Incorporation: Legal Name State Year Incorporated b.
+If your firm is a non-profit, state the name of the Director or managing partner: Name(s) 2. ls your firm doing business under one or more DBA's? ☐ Yes ☐ No Na me County of Registration Year became DBA 3. lf y your firm wholly/majority owned by, or a subsidiary of another firm?
+Yes No Yes, name of parent firm: ate of incorporation or registration of parent firm: 4. is your firm done business as other names within the last five (5) years? ☐ Yes ☐ No Ime Year of Name Change 5. your firm involved in any pending acquisition or merger, including the associated company name?
+Yes □ No

+MRT BHC - SUD Treatment Services